exaFLOPsDenny/ESM3081/my_note/lec11.md

 - Right-skewed distribution use log(y+1) transformation
 - Univariate nonlinear transformation irrelevent for tree-based model
 - Also for target y in regression can help

+## Automatic Feature Selection
+> Feature Engineering tends to increase the dimensionality making it more complex.
+> Feature selction is to reduce # of features.

+- Feature Extraction vs Feature Selection
+    - Feature Extraction seems more efficient
+    - When Feature selection is used
+        - Features are expensive to obtain( by discarding the feature, we don't have to gather the discarded feature data)
+        - Interpretability as it preserve original representation

+### Filter Methods